ksoze84/sokore/README.md

 When a non-undefined object with many properties is used as state, the useSoKore hook will trigger re-render on the component for any part of the state changed, even if the component is using only one of the properties.

-This can be optimized adding a partial definer of the state to the first argument of the useSoKore hook in an array.
-This will performs a shallow comparison for the subset of the state determined by the partial definer.
+This can be optimized by adding a partial definer of the state to the first argument of the useSoKore hook in an array.
+This will perform a shallow comparison for the subset of the state determined by the partial definer.

 This partial definer can be one of:
-* A selector function that tooks a state variable and result in an array, an object or a value.
+* A selector function that takes a state variable and results in an array, an object, or a value.
 The result type must remain stable, except for undefined.
 The hook will return the selector result as first element.
-* A comparator function that tooks a prevState and a nextState variables as arguments, and must return a boolean value.
+* A comparator function that takes a prevState and a nextState variables as arguments, then must return a boolean value.

 **Use only if you have performance problems; this hook avoids some unnecessary re-renders but introduces a dependency array of comparisons.
 Always prefer useSoKore( kore_class ) with no partial definer and the getSoKore method first.**